nf-dj/robocoin/README.md

 ## Why TensCoin?

-The current state of cryptocurrency mining faces several critical problems:
+The current state of cryptocurrency mining faces several problems:

 1. **Mining Centralization**: Bitcoin mining has become highly centralized due to specialized ASIC requirements, limited manufacturers, and high capital costs.
 This concentration of mining power undermines the decentralization goals of cryptocurrency.